Rational Homotopy Type of Complements of Submanifold Arrangements: Introduction

 \item $\ChF_{F},\ChF_{W},\ChF_{F,W}$ ($\ChF$ for short) denotes the category of chain complexes with a (bi)filtration together with a prescribed behavior of the shift functor $[-]$, see Definition \ref{dfn:chf}.

-\item By a quasi-isomorphism in $\ChF$ we mean a quasi-isomorphism \textit{compatible} with filtrations.
-Thus a quasi-isomorphism is not necessary a \emph{filtered quasi-isomorphism}.
+\item If not stated otherwise, by a quasi-isomorphism in $\ChF$ we mean a quasi-isomorphism \textit{compatible} with filtrations.
+Howevewer we will also work with a more natural notion of a \emph{filtered quasi-isomorphism}.
+We will be explicit by separating the two notions, see Remark \ref{rmrk:compatible_filtered}.
 An explicit zig-zag of quasi-isomorphisms is denoted by $\zgqis$, see Definition \ref{dfn:zigzag}.

 \item All topological spaces are assumed to be paracompact, Hausdorff and locally contractible. \item $\Var\subset \Top$ denotes the subcategory of topological spaces formed by smooth algebraic varieties over $\mb{C}$ and regular maps.